New Directions (ND) Grants

 - Qualifications or potential of the principal investigator(s) and adequacy of the facilities to conduct the research.

 - Extent to which advanced scientific education will be enhanced through the involvement of students in the research.

-The Advisory Board strongly suggests that at least 60 percent of the total proposal budget be devoted to support the education and training of students (undergraduates, graduate stipends and tuition remission, and/or postdoctoral fellows).
+The PRF Committee requires at least 60 percent of the total proposal budget be devoted to support the education and training of students (graduate students, undergraduates, graduate stipends and/or postdoctoral fellows).
 If you have any questions about allowable budget allocations, please contact the appropriate Program Manager before submitting a proposal.
 For proposals that are funded, the budget becomes part of the grant agreement.
 Revisions to the grant budget can only be made with prior approval of ACS PRF.